alphabetsoup/eGeodesyGeoserverWorkspace/README.md

     git clone https://github.com/alphabetsoup/eGeodesyGeoserverWorkspace.git

+Set the permissions to all-write so that Geoserver can write to the workspace.

+    sudo chmod -R 777 eGeodesyGeoserverWorkspace/

 Assign the resultant directory eGeodesyGeoserverWorkspace as the current workspace in Geoserver.
 To do this, locate the web.xml file usually at the below location:

     cd /var/lib/tomcat7/webapps/geoserver/WEB-INF/